WebOfTrustInfo/rwot6-santabarbara/draft-documents/Biometrics.md

 [//]: # (Additional Topic of Discussion: Offline First.
 How can we make this work when you’re offline without internet access, then sync up lately?)

-### Principle 4: Biometrics Should Be Under A User’s Control
+### Principle 4: Biometric Data Should Be Under A User’s Control

 When a user decides where to place his actual biometric data, he should ensure that it stays under his control: he should be the authority who